taylorfullstack/Developpez-une-application-full-stack-complete/README.md

 Important Note: Replace `mysql_username` with your actual MySQL username.

+[Use this script](https://github.com/taylorfullstack/Developpez-une-application-full-stack-complete/blob/main/back/src/main/resources/sql/mdd.sql) to create the tables for the database.

 ### 4. Update the application.properties file

   You need to update the application properties file with the correct server, database, and security variables.